Qarik-Group/operator-workshop/student/lab-1/README.md

 points.
 At the end of the workshop we have a prize for the team with the most points!

+When you're ready for the next lab, head on over to [lab-2][lab-2].

 [//]: # (Pictures)